akankshanb/Bot-Engine/README.md

 1 Preconditions
    User must have mattermost account.
 2 Main Flow
-  [S1] User provides the bot with the type of graph it requires.
+  User provides the bot with the type of graph it requires [S1].
-  [S2] Bot returns the appropriate library packages with a usage.
+  Bot returns the appropriate library packages with a usage [S2].
-  [S3] Bot asks the user if they need a sample visualization.
-User responds [S4] Bot returns according to the response
+  Bot asks the user if they need a sample visualization.
+User responds [S3].
+  Bot returns according to the response [S4].
 3 Subflows
   [S1] User tells bot the graph type @graph_type. e.g. Histogram [S2] Bot returns the entire code snippet.